- Maximum purchase prices and allocated budgets

 - Help to Buy branding

-The Programme for Government published on 1 September 2015 announced a successor to the Help to Buy (Scotland) Scheme, allocating a three-year fund of £195 million to help up to 7,500 households to buy an affordable new build home from a participating home builder.
+The Programme for Government published on 1 September 2015 announced a successor to the Help to Buy (Scotland) Scheme, allocating a three-year fund of £195 million.
 On 21 January 2016, the Cabinet Secretary for Social Justice, Communities & Pensioners' Rights announced that the Help to Buy (Scotland) Affordable New Build Scheme was open for home builders to register, and that applications to the new scheme would start from 1 March onwards.

 Maximum purchase prices and allocated budgets